ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 ---

 ## 1. Introduction to Parameterised Tests

 **Parameterized tests**, also known as **data-driven tests**, are a feature provided by testing frameworks like Google Test that allows us to write a single test case that can be executed with different sets of test data or inputs.
 Instead of duplicating similar test cases with slight variations, parameterized tests enable us to define a test once and run it with multiple inputs or test data.

 In order to understand the importance of parameterised tests and why do we need them, let us consider a very small example.
 For this chapter, we will be using our `Employee` class that we created in last chapter.

-Let us suppose that we want to test that net bonus calculation works fine for different number of years of expereince.
+Let us suppose that we want to test that net bonus calculation works fine for different number of years of experience.
 Remember that our `Employee` class adds an additional bonus of $1000£$ when an employee has worked for more than 10 years.
 As a first approach, we might be tempted to write multiple tests for the same function using test fixtures in the same way we have been doing so far.

-For example, we may write our tests simpley using test fixtures as shown below.
+For example, we may write our tests simply using test fixtures as shown below.
 Please see the code in file [1_Not_parameterised.cpp](../code/Chapter4/1_Not_parameterised.cpp).

 ```cpp
 class EmployeeTestFixture : public::testing::Test {